Sanatorium: In 20th-century United States

 In the early 20th century, tuberculosis sanatoria became common in the United States.
 The first of several in Asheville, North Carolina was established by Horatio Page Gatchell in 1871, before the cause of tuberculosis (then called "phthisis" or "consumption") was even known.
+Dr. Karl Von Ruck's "Winyah Sanitorium" was a "for-profit, state-of-the-art hospital like many private hospitals of today" with 100 beds.
 Fifty years earlier, J.F.E.
 Hardy had reportedly been cured in the "healing climate".
 Medical experts reported that at 2200 ft above sea level, air pressure was equal to that in blood vessels, and activities, scenery, and lack of stress also helped.
 In the early 1900s, Arizona's sunshine and dry desert air attracted many people (called "lungers") who had tuberculosis, rheumatism, asthma, and numerous other diseases.
 Wealthier people chose to recuperate in exclusive TB resorts, while others used their savings to journey to Arizona and arrived penniless.
 TB camps in the desert were formed by pitching tents and building cabins.
 During the tuberculosis epidemic, cities in Arizona advertised the state as an ideal place for treating TB.
 Many sanatoria in Arizona were modeled after European away-from-city resorts of the time, boasting courtyards and individual rooms.
 Each sanatorium was equipped to take care of about 120 people.

 The first sanatorium in the Pacific Northwest opened in Milwaukie Heights, Oregon, in 1905, followed closely by the first state-owned TB hospital in Salem, Oregon, in 1910.
 Oregon was the first state on the West Coast to enact legislation stating that the government was to supply proper housing for people with TB who could not receive adequate care at home.
 The West Coast became a popular spot for sanatoria.